This VC-backed furniture startup crowdsourced the perfect couch

 The startup’s sofa, by contrast, has been more than two years in the making–a substantial length of time for the fast-paced startup world, and half of the company’s own lifespan to date.”It’s a much bigger R&D challenge,” says O’Dell.
 “There’s the hardwood, but also there’s feel, comfort, there’s textile involved.
 We want to be sure that if we’re going to do this, we’re going to do it right.”

-Now, weeks away from shipping its first sofa units, Floyd’s Instagram is serving up demos in its Stories, boasting, for one, the stain-resistant upholstery that can, in fact, easily withstand a spill from even the brightest red scoop of ice cream, with a simple swipe of a damp cloth.
+Now, weeks away from shipping its first sofa units, Floyd’s Instagram is serving up demos in its Stories, boasting, for one, the stain-resistant upholstery that can easily withstand a spill from even the brightest red scoop of ice cream, with a simple swipe of a damp cloth.

 Unlike its popular bed frame, however, which outsources most of its comfort quotient to the user’s choice of mattress, Floyd’s sofa will require a bigger leap of faith for online shoppers pressing buy, sight unseen.
 Can a sofa that looks good on screen, and promises to directly address user needs and wants, deliver and exceed in its promise of comfort and function IRL?
 And can it best the big players who’ve been at it for years?